ashlidougherty/CarCrash/README.md

 - Random Forests
 - Gradient Booster

-**Model Comparison**
-HAVE PRINT OUT OF EACH SCORE AND PLOT.

 **Grid Search**
-For model tuning I am going to focus on the Random Forests model.
-It had the highest recall score (0.32), but when dealing with predicting if an injury has occured there is a higher 'cost' for a false negative.
-I took this model and performed a grid search to find the optimal parameters for imputer strategy ('mean'), RandomForest criterion ('gini'), and min_samples_leaf (5).
+For model tuning I am going to focus on the Gradient Booster model.
+It had the highest overall scores.
+I took this model and performed a grid search to find the optimal parameters for learning_rate, n_estimators, and max_depth.

+The best parameters are as followed.
+- learning_rate: 0.1
+- max_depth: 7
+- n_estimators': 1000

 SMOTE technique was not utilized as method is not compatable with categorical features.

 ***

+## Final Model

+INSERT SCORES, CONFUSION AND AUC GRAPH

 ## Evaluation
 After modeling was complete I used sklearn's permutation importance function in order to determine which features were most important in predicting if an injury occurred.
 The top 5 returned were: